Caterpillar's Options Frenzy: What You Need to Know - Caterpillar (NYSE:CAT)

 Caterpillar is the world's leading manufacturer of construction and mining equipment, off-highway diesel and natural gas engines, industrial gas turbines, and diesel-electric locomotives.
 Its reporting segments are construction, resource, energy, and transportation.
 Market share approaches 20% across many products.
 Caterpillar operates a captive finance subsidiary to facilitate sales.
 The firm has a global reach that is approximately evenly balanced between the US and the rest of the world.
 Construction skews more domestic, while the other divisions are more geographically diversified.
 An independent network of over 150 dealers operates approximately 2,800 facilities, giving Caterpillar reach into about 190 countries for sales and support services.

-In the last month, 2 experts released ratings on this stock with an average target price of $667.5.
+2 market experts have recently issued ratings for this stock, with a consensus target price of $535.0.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Reflecting concerns, an analyst from Wells Fargo lowers its rating to Overweight with a new price target of $675. * Showing optimism, an analyst from HSBC upgrades its rating to Buy with a revised price target of $660.
+Click here for access. * An analyst from Wells Fargo downgraded its action to Overweight with a price target of $675. * Consistent in their evaluation, an analyst from Morgan Stanley keeps a Underweight rating on Caterpillar with a target price of $395.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Caterpillar with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.